-we noticed when we went back to the hill later that it said “welcome to the Ghetto” on the side. the Irony.)
+(we noticed when we went back to the hill later that it said “welcome to the Ghetto” on the side. the Irony.)

-The Bosnians dropped us off in what we translated as “your tourists got stuck again!” but the camping owner welcomed us with open arms.
+The Bosnians dropped us off with a comment we interpreted as “your tourists got stuck again!” but the camping owner welcomed us with open arms.
 Camping Olywood was basically the backyard of Oliver’s house, and the atmosphere felt a lot less formal than most campings.
 We chilled in his house with some local beers and heard many stories about the war.

 The next day we descended from the hill to explore Sarajevo.
 Also called the Jerusalem of Europe, Sarajevo is a very unusual melting pot and it was difficult to believe we were still in Europe.
 The little streets riddled with shops and arab ornaments made it feel like we were in Istanbul, or some kind of Turkish Bazaar.